 6.1.5.
 The Committee Chair submits an ending report to the Board at the conclusion of the school.
 The report must include, at minimum, income, expenses, a list of successful students, participating instructors, and recommendations for improvements to the school.
 The Board is responsible for passing the report onto the next committee.

 6.1.6.
-Any surplus income must be deposited into the club’s General Fund.
+At the conclusion of the school, any remaining funds must be deposited into the club’s General Fund.

 6.2.
 School Equipment